Archdiocese of Reims

-In 1023, Archbishop Ebles acquired the Countship of Reims, making him a prince-bishop; it became a duchy and a peerage between 1060 and 1170.
+In 1023, Archbishop Ebles acquired the Countship of Reims, becoming a prince-bishop.
+Between 1060 and 1170, it was elevated to a duchy and a peerage.

-The archdiocese comprises the arrondissement of Reims and the département of Ardennes while the province comprises the former région of Champagne-Ardenne.
-The suffragan dioceses in the ecclesiastical province of Reims are Amiens; Beauvais, Noyon, and Senlis; Châlons; Langres; Soissons, Laon, and Saint-Quentin; and Troyes.
-The archepiscopal see is located in the cathedral of Notre-Dame de Reims, where the Kings of France were traditionally crowned.
-In 2014 it was estimated that there was one priest for every 4,760 Catholics in the diocese.
+The archdiocese includes the arrondissement of Reims and the département of Ardennes.
+Its province covers the former région of Champagne-Ardenne.
+The suffragan dioceses in the ecclesiastical province of Reims are: Amiens, Beauvais, Noyon, and Senlis, Châlons, Langres, Soissons, Laon, and Saint-Quentin, and Troyes.

+The archepiscopal see is located at the cathedral of Notre-Dame de Reims, where the Kings of France were traditionally crowned.
+As of 2022, the diocese had one priest for every 7,608 Catholics.

-Pope Francis appointed Éric de Moulins-Beaufort Archbishop of Reims in 2018.
+Pope Francis appointed Éric de Moulins-Beaufort as Archbishop of Reims in 2018.

 History

 Reims was taken by the Vandals in 406.

 According to Flodoard, on Holy Saturday, 497, Clovis was baptized and anointed by Archbishop Remigius of Reims in the cathedral of Reims.

 In 719 the city took up arms against Charles Martel, who besieged the city, took it by assault, and devastated it.

 In 816, Pope Stephen IV crowned Louis the Pious as Emperor at Reims.

 On 28 January 893, Charles III "the Simple' was crowned King of West Francia at Reims.

 King Robert I was consecrated and crowned 'Rex Francorum' at Saint-Remi in Reims on 29 June 922 by Archbishop Hervée.

 Hugh Capet was crowned at Reims on Christmas Day 988, by Archbishop Adalberon.
 In 990 the city was attacked by Charles of Lorraine, the rival of Hugues Capet, who seized the city and devastated the area.

+In 1801, the archdiocese was suppressed by the Concordat of 1801 and its territory were divided between the diocese of Meaux (department of Marne) and Metz (department of Ardennes).

+In 1822, the diocese of Reims was reestablished, with the territory once again restored, including the department of Marne and the department of Ardennes.